 - After that, head to reinstall the app on your device.

-Besides, you can search Spotify songs on Google to fix the Spotify search doesn't work issues.
+Besides, you can search Spotify songs on Google to fix the Spotify won't search songs issues.

 Now you can follow the steps to download and manage Spotify music on your local computer or other devices.
-After that, you don't need to keep searching for the songs online.
-And you won't meet Spotify search not working Android/iOS/Windows/Mac issue.
+After that, you can listen to Spotify music without the Spotify app.
+And you won't meet Spotify search bar not working issue.

 - Step 1Import Spotify music